psosnin/AbstractGradientTraining/README.md

 ### GPU memory usage

 Abstract gradient training often requires training with large batchsizes.
 This can lead to out-of-memory errors on GPUs with limited memory.
 To mitigate this, the package provides a `fragsize` parameter in the configuration object.
 This parameter controls the size of fragments that each batch is split into before computing bounds over the gradients.
+This separates physical steps (computing gradients over each batch fragment) and logic steps (applying the certified training update rules) while keeping memory usage low.
+This logic is handled internally using the `gradient_accumulation` module.
 Larger values of `fragsize` will reduce the number of fragments per batch and improve performance, but will require more memory.
 If you encounter out-of-memory errors, try reducing the value of `fragsize`.

 ### Floating point stability